Key Features

 Filter DSL (Syntactic Sugar)

-Minimizes verbose ConditionOperator
+Minimizes verbose ConditionOperator usage.

 var tasks = Query.For("task")